-It can be very tough to remove silicone from shower tiles.
+It can be very tough to remove silicone from shower tiles or a shower base.

 Perhaps there is an excess of silicone that has been laid by over-excited installers, or contractors who don’t completely know what they are doing, destroying an otherwise nice appearance.